-- 1. Research: Enhance University Research Reputation - a.
-Strengthen the research character of the University and maintain our Carnegie ranking - i.
+1. Research: Enhance University Research Reputation

+- i.
 Size and payout of Humanities endowment - ii.
 Implementation of reduced buyout costs and faculty take-up - iii.
 Increase in doctoral program stipends - iv.
 Number of publications and other evidence of research productivity - v.
-Number of faculty professional activities and presentations - b.
+Number of faculty and graduate student professional activities and presentations - vi.
+Surveys assessing effective research tools, including library resources and access to silent study spaces - b.
 Increase visibility of the University's status as a research university and emphasize how our research efforts contribute to the good of society - i.
 Completion of identification of themes, and activity associated with themes - ii.
-Report on extent of cross-disciplinary efforts - 2.
-Teaching: Support Sustainable Teaching Excellence - a.
-Support intellectual growth in and out of the classroom.
-Foster an environment in which students are given a robust teaching, advising, and mentoring experience within a worldclass research context. - i.
-Results of student evaluations - ii.
-Results of annual program evaluations - b.
-Align teaching loads in a way that maintains and improves quality of both graduate and undergraduate student education and range of offerings, while ensuring financial sustainability. - i.
-Teaching loads compared to established goals - ii.
-Investment in teaching development - iii.
-Completion and successful integration of academic reorganizations iv.
-Regular survey of students, faculty, staff and employers to gather feedback, monitor satisfaction levels and identify largest obstacles to improved satisfaction c.
-Improve classroom environment and resources to enhance teaching and learning.
+Report on extent of cross-disciplinary efforts b.
+Align teaching loads in a way that maintains and improves quality of both graduate and undergraduate student education and range of offerings, while ensuring financial sustainability.